Svrf/svrf-api/examples/ARKitFaceFilterDemo/README.md

-# ARKit Face Filters using the SVRF API
+# ARKit Face Filters using the Svrf API

-This example uses the [SVRF API][Docs] to create a Face Filter iOS App using [ARKit][].
-In this example, users can search for [SVRF][] Face Filters and experience them using their front-facing TrueDepth camera.
+This example uses the [Svrf API][Docs] to create a Face Filter iOS App using [ARKit][].
+In this example, users can search for [Svrf][] Face Filters and experience them using their front-facing TrueDepth camera.

 ![ARKit Face Filter SDK Search Demo](./assets/face-filter-search-demo.jpeg) ![ARKit Face Filter SDK Demo](./assets/face-filter-demo.gif)